Examples

 [Remote PC] Open a new terminal and launch the remote file.

-TIP: Before executing this command, you have to specify the model name of TurtleBot3.
+TIP: Before executing this command, you have to specify the model name of the TurtleBot3 variant you will be using.
 The ${TB3_MODEL}

-is the name of the model you are using in burger
+variable must be set to name of the model you are using ( burger

 , waffle